algattik/hdinsight-kafka-spark/README.md

 When prompted, enter the cluster login (default: _admin_) and password used when you created the cluster.

-Run the following queries one after the other:
+Run the following queries one after the other.

+First we create a Hive **external table** referencing the Parquet files on HDFS.

 ```sql
 DROP TABLE IF EXISTS tweets ;